 The medicinal attributes of the neem were extolled in the oldest Sanskrit writings.
 The neem has long been referred to as “The village pharmacy” and “sarva roga nivarini” or healer of all ailments.
 Other names it has been given include “the divine tree,” “the holy tree,” “the free tree of India,” “the life-giving tree,” “the noble tree,” and “nature’s drug store”.
 Due to my involvement working with the neem for over 22 years, I decided to write a manuscript, which became a labor of love and passion, about this “wonderous” tree and share my experience with anybody who wants to be educated about what this tree has to offer and to be in charge of his/her body and health…the natural way!
 The title of the book is: NEEM – NATURE’S HEALING GIFT TO HUMANITY.

-I collaborated with two world-renowned scientists, entomologists, neem experts and researchers Dr. Ramesh C. Saxena, Chairman of the Neem Foundation, Bombay (Mumbai), India, and Professor Dr. Heinrich Schmutterer, Institute of Phytopathology & Applied Zoology, Justus – Liebig University, Giessen, Germany, now retired.
+I collaborated with two world-renowned scientists, entomologists, neem experts and researchers Dr. Ramesh C. Saxena, Chairman of the Neem Foundation and core-founding member of the new WNO – World Neem Organisation, Mumbai, India and Professor Dr. Heinrich Schmutterer, Institute of Phytopathology & Applied Zoology, Justus – Liebig University, Giessen, Germany, now retired.
 Dr. Saxena declared, in his words: “It is time that we turn towards Mother Nature and the neem tree that offers better plant health, human health, animal health and environmental health!”
 Dr. Schmutterer is called “The Father of the Modern Neem” and is author of the book THE NEEM TREE.

 Every part of the tree is medicinal: bark, cake, flower, fruit, gum, honey, kernels, leaves, oil, pulp, resin, root, seeds, timber, and twigs.